• HOME

 There were many times when I was filled with doubt.
 I was always worried that my work wasn't good enough, that no one would appreciate it, or that I wouldn't be able to make a living as an artist.
 But despite these fears, I never gave up.
 I continued to work hard, perfecting my craft and expanding my portfolio.

 Now, years later, I am proud to say that my hard work and determination have paid off.
-I am now a successful artist and illustrator, selling my artwork and prints online and at conventions.
+I am now a successful artist and illustrator, selling my artwork and prints online and in persons.
 I am grateful for all of the opportunities that I have had in my career, and I am proud of what I have accomplished.

 My journey as an artist has been a rollercoaster of ups and downs.
 But through it all, I have remained true to my passion and my love of art.
 I am proud of who I am today and I am grateful for all of the opportunities that I have had in my career.
 I hope to continue to inspire others to follow their dreams, just as I did, and to never give up on what they love.